cshum/rodabase/README.md

 ```

 ####.use('diff', [hook...])

-At `diff` stage, acquire access to current state of document and namespace clock.
+At `diff` stage, access to document and namespace clock is acquired.
-Result document is
-This is particularly useful when acknowledge current state of , for example deltaing
+Current and resulting document can be compared for additional log, diff related operations.

+Hook is a [Ginga middleware](https://github.com/cshum/ginga#middleware) function.
+Context object consists of the following properties:
+* **ctx.current**: Current state of document.
+* **ctx.result**: Resulting document.
+But unlike `validation` hook, resulting document is read-only at this stage.
+* **ctx.transaction**: Transaction instance.
+Additional operations can be attached.

 ```js
 var count = roda('count');